SidRoberts/centum/docs/components/console/commands.md

 - `public function execute(Centum\Interfaces\Console\TerminalInterface $terminal, Centum\Interfaces\Console\ParametersInterface $parameters): int`
 - `public function getMiddleware(): Centum\Console\MiddlewareInterface` (optional)
-- `public function getFilters(Centum\Interfaces\Container\ContainerInterface $container): array` (optional)

-By default, a Command has no middleware or parameter filters and can be as simple as this:
+By default, a Command has no middleware and can be as simple as this:

 ```php
 namespace App\Commands;